-Offer to help other members (team members)
+Offer to help other IT team members

 If members are behind for any reason, assign them help to get them back on track.
 Any project manager will tell you that everybody's task must be completed on time because other tasks depend on them.